 Accepted translations must:

-- Show the translator’s company and contact information.
+- Show the translator’s company and contact information or be on the company letterhead.

 - Include a copy of the front and back of the translated document.